palladius/clouddeploy-platinum-path/apps/app01/README.md

 ## Hitsory

+* 20220610 1.4 changed fav color to TEAL and added in HTML as background to add some color to the app :)
 * 20220610 1.3 Installed locally and finally fixed.
 (1)
 * 20220609 1.2 was broken
 * 20220609 1.0alpha it worked!
 I know cos its still running in prod! https://screenshot.googleplex.com/7Yqd6ShdDsqF9KA